tonghuikang/adv-opti-project/viz-task-3-second-half.md

-This appendix contains the timetable visualisation for Team Kutosotase **for the second half**
+This appendix contains the timetable visualisation for Team Kutosotase.

+This presents the **second half** of Term 5/7.
+Please refer to this [page](./viz-task-3.md) for the first half Term 5/7.

 In each page (this webpage is print-friendly), there are five timetables arranged in a table.
   - The original timetable